zczlr12/comp0034-wk6/README.md

 1. [Dash activities](activities/1-dash.md)
 2. [Flask activities](activities/1-flask.md)

+The Flask activities are likely to take longer than the Dash activities, as it includes Jinja templates as well as HTML and CSS.

 If you want to learn a little HTML, CSS and JavaScript independently of the application framework then the activities folder includes optional
 activities: [html intro](activities/2-html_intro), [css intro](activities/3-css_intro), [responsive design intro](activities/4-responsive_intro.md),